 + Nothing Less than saints for the Holy Family of God. +

-Holy Family, Drawing near to Bethlehem, Pray for us.
+Holy Family, Protective Father, Expectant Mother, Divine Son, Pray for us.

 ~ Fr Jeremy M. Gries